lumada-design/design-resource-hub/README.md

-# Hitachi Vantara Resources Library
+# Depo. | Design Resource Hub

 ### Unlock Your Creativity and Accelerate Your Work

-Explore the Design Resources Library using the categorization available to find the right resource for your use case.
+Explore a collection of activities, methods, tools and processes from Hitachi's design community to help you meet your design goals.

 ## Getting Started